Accessibility Percolation on Cartesian Power Graphs: Proof of Theorem .2.

 \subsection{Case $s \in [\epsilon,1]$}

 In the interval $[\epsilon,1]$, $\xs$ is bounded away from zero and therefore using eq. (\ref{simpleform}), the expectation values $\E{\xwalksq{\xxL}{\xyL} | \xbet\xs}$ can be bounded uniformly by

-For the remaining expectation values we follow the procedure used in the previous section and expand with eq. (\ref{sumform}) to obtain a sum of locus-factorized terms.
+For the remaining expectation values we follow the procedure used in Sect.~\ref{Sec:ImprovedBound} and expand with eq. (\ref{sumform}) to obtain a sum of locus-factorized terms.
 We name the special loci according to the walk segment's index.
-As we have already expanded the contributions for the second segment, only the first and third remain.
+As we have already expanded the contributions for the second segment, only the first and third remain:

 Again, the usual form for loci $\xl \not\in \{l_1,l_3\}$ can be given through the exponential terms in the expectation values

 and again for loci $\xl \in \{l_1,l_3\}$ one or more of the exponential factors will be replaced by their derivatives.
 For the same reasons as used previously, in these cases $\mathfrak{H}_l$ is uniformly bounded by a constant and therefore